elsampsa/valkka-core/README.md

 Looking for an OpenSource video surveillance program with object detection?
 Just go [here](https://elsampsa.github.io/valkka-live/).

+## Main Page

+LibValkka main page and documentation is in [here](https://elsampsa.github.io/valkka-examples/).
+Please start from there.

 ## Synopsis

 The goal of this project is to provide a library for creating open source video surveillance, management and analysis systems (VMAs) in Linux environment.
 The idea is create VMA systems with graphical user interfaces (GUIs) using the combination of python3 and Qt (i.e. PyQt).